-Active caldera systems of the Western USA (a) Valles System, New Mexico | Potracoldora gammente | Po
+Active caldera systems of the Western USA

-Figure 1: Recent schematic diagrams for the three big active caldera systems in the Western USA.
-There are many other caldera systems around the world (e.g., Hughes and Mahood 2008), and the focus on examples from the USA here is solely due to personal acquaintance. (a) Valles caldera; Wilcock et al. 2010, (b) Long Valley caldera, Hildreth 2004, (c) Yellowstone, Official website and Lowenstern and Hurvitz 2008.
+FIGURE 1.
+Recent schematic diagrams for the three big active caldera systems in the Western U.S.A.
+There are many other caldera systems around the world (e.g., Hughes and Mahood 2008), and the focus on examples from the U.S.A. here is solely due to personal acquaintance. (a) Valles caldera (Wilcock et al. 2010), (b) Long Valley caldera (Hildreth 2004), (c) Yellowstone, Official web site and Lowenstern and Hurvitz (2008).